The Five Commandments of Healthier Grilling

 On lean protein, marinades and the magic of skewers

-And since we’re talking about the backyard, and Labor Day, this all starts with the grill.
+And since we’re talking about the backyard, this all starts with the grill.
 Standard grilling practices around this time of year — throw 25 Oscar Meyer wieners on the grill, try to keep everyone happy — could use a little retooling.
 Below, we detail five tips for healthier, more thoughtful grilling, from the importance of marinades to the magic of skewers.

 Lean, Mean, Protein

 The meat on the menu at most cookouts boils down to hot dogs and burgers.
 From a health perspective, that’s lose-lose.
 Hot dogs — which Americans eat 7 billion of each summer (seriously) — are made with the leftover bits of animals often raised in cruel factories, then juiced up with corn syrup and four different types of sodium to stay “fresh.”
 A single hot dog contains 25% of your day’s sodium allowance and over 14 grams of fat.
 Meanwhile, most burgers come with a series of additives and high fat content, while the “sugarization” of hamburger buns isn’t doing any favors, either.
 The solution here is to grill lean, low-fat meats like skinless chicken breast, turkey burgers, flank steak, bison burgers, lamb, pork chops, salmon or mahi-mahi.
 These foods will probably be a little harder to find, cost more and require extra research on proper preparation, but they also don’t come with outsized helpings of saturated fat.
 If you’re the brains behind your BBQ, you don’t have to sacrifice hot dogs and burgers completely.
 But consider adding one or two additional meats, to give your guests (and yourself) a healthy choice should they so desire it.